oisinmulvihill/nozama-cloudsearch/docs/source/index.rst

 Quick start
 -----------

-The mock-cloudsearch REST service repository checkout contains multiple parts that get built into eggs.
+The nozama-cloudsearch REST service repository checkout contains multiple parts that get built into eggs.
 Paver is used to make it appear as one "egg" from the top level.
 This mean setup.py develop | bdist_egg and other commands can be used.
 All contained parts will then have the command run on them.